 The solution to the Four Color Theorem was not analytic: it was synthetic – it arrived at truth by observation, exhaustively working through all the discrete cases.
 It was an empirically-derived answer that used the capability of computers to work through every possibility.
 Analysis was used to prove the reducibility of the graphs, but the solution was produced from the programmatic observation of every unavoidable sets: encoded experiences, artificial as they may be.
 It is a break from the past, with no proof in the traditional sense – if you want to check the work, you need to check the code.

 But this is exactly how we solve all problems in code.
 We use a dual-synthetic approach of creation and verification: we synthesize our code, and then prove it synthetically.
 We leverage the unique capabilities afforded by the medium of code to test, observe, experience, and “demonstrate” our results as fast as possible.
 This is software.

 Software is synthetic

 Look across the open plan landscape of any modern software delivery organization and you will find signs of it, this way of thinking that contrasts sharply with the analytic roots of technology.

 Near the groves of standing desks, across from a pool of information radiators, you might see our treasured artifacts – a J-curve, a layered pyramid, a bisected board – set alongside inscriptions of productive principles.
 These are reminders of agile training past, testaments to the teams that still pay homage to the provided materials, having decided them worthy and made them their own.

 What makes these new ways of working so successful in software delivery?
 The answer lies in this fundamental yet uncelebrated truth – that software is synthetic

 Software systems are creative compounds, emergent and generative; the product of elaborate interactions between people and technology.
 These are not the orderly, analytic worlds that our school-age selves expected to find.
-So full of complexity and uncertainty, we have to use a different way to arrive at a solution.
+Full of complexity and uncertainty, we have to use a different way to determine whether a solution is “”.